 Closer to home, the National Trust reports that emboldened wildlife, from raptors and warblers to badgers, otters and even orcas, appear to be enjoying the disappearance of humans from its gardens, castles and waterways as sightings of these species soar across the UK.

 There are silver linings to these overcast times and important learnings for the travel industry and aspiring travellers alike that will ultimately protect the destinations we love to visit and in turn, the tourism it brings.
-But how we can maintain this positive environmental U-turn when we start traveling again?
+But how we can maintain this positive environmental U-turn when we start travelling again?

 As consumers, we can be more mindful about the way we travel, prioritising longer trips in place of the two-night city breaks we’ve been fortunate to enjoy thanks to budget airlines.
 Making each flight count, carbon offsetting could take the form of an opt-out scheme as opposed to the current opt-in initiatives most travellers are less familiar with.